Leave to Irv

 "I seriously doubt that this will go away anytime soon."

-"Do you really think it will simply blow over," he said.
+"Do you really think it will simply blow over?" he asked.

 And so, my friends, this post brings you up-to-date on current events in the old metrop.
 Thanks for joining us here at The Circular Journey.